-Marketing audits should be performed periodically by an inside or outside party who is independent enough to have top management's confidence and to be objective.
+Marketing audits should be performed periodically by an inside or outside party who is independent enough to have top management's confidence and has the ability to be objective.
 Marketing audits examine all facets of an organization's internal and external marketing environments.